 The strategy the charity is supporting includes the use of natural fertilisers, rotational cropping and working collectively.
-During 2010, 2011, 2012 and 2013 SaltMalawi gave grants to help in the setting up of a model farm, housing and a training centre which we expect to be completed during the coming period.
+During the last 5 consecutive years SaltMalawi has given grants to help in the setting up of a model farm, housing and a training centre which we expect to be completed during the next few years.
 However, with raging inflation and the lack of supplies, building work to complete the training centre has been put on temporary hold until the economics settle down.
 Although not fully complete yet, this still allows the local team to display practically their results at a centre to which farmers can go for help and instruction.